How to Change DNS | Router, Windows, Android, iOS, Mac, Linux and ChromeOS

 Like Android, iOS does not allow you to set a system-wide DNS server and requires the user to configure it individually for each Wi-Fi network the iPhone or iPad connects to.

 To change DNS on your iPhone or iPad, go to “Settings” and “Wi-Fi.”
-Next to the Wi-Fi network, it is connected to there is an “i” button on the right.
-Tap on it and scroll until you find the “Configure DNS” option.
+Next to the Wi-Fi network, there is an “i” button on the right.
+Tap it, then scroll until you find the “Configure DNS” option.
 Select it.

-On the new screen, choose the “Manual” option and delete DNS addresses from the list you do not want to use by touching the red button to the left of each item.
-After cleaning, tap the “Add Server” option and provide the address of the new DNS you want to use.
-Realize that you can define both.
+On the new screen, choose the “Manual” option, then delete the DNS addresses you do not want to use by tapping the red button to the left of each item.
+After cleaning, tap “Add Server,” then enter the address of the new DNS you want to use.
+Realise that you can define both.

 Once you’ve added your preferred DNS servers, confirm the changes by tapping “Save” at the top right.
 Ready!